 When you take a leave of absence, tuition charges may be reduced on a prorated schedule.
 The effective date of the leave of absence will determine your tuition liability for the semester.

-- The Office of the Bursar can also provide information about obtaining a refund if you purchased tuition insurance, including the A.W.G.
+- The Office of the Bursar can provide information about obtaining a refund if you purchased tuition insurance, including the A.W.G.
 Dewar, Inc. claim forms.

 - Funded graduate students returning from an approved Health Leave of Absence within the four-year window retain any financial support remaining from their original offer of admission, as outlined in the Code of Legislation of the Graduate Faculty.